-- · cease to be totally and permanently disabled, as defined above; or - engage in any employment whatsoever as an Iron Worker; or - fail to submit to periodic re-examination by a physician or physicians selected by the Trustees or to provide medical records when requested; or - become eligible for and begin to receive a Total Disability Pension.
+- fail to submit to periodic re-examination by a physician or physicians selected by the Trustees or to provide medical records when requested; or - become eligible for and begin to receive a Total Disability Pension.

 Partial Disability Benefit Payment

 The first monthly payment of a Partial Disability Pension will begin no sooner than the sixth month of disability.
 It will continue for your life as long as you remain totally and permanently disabled.
 No payments will be made for months before you filed an application.
 Therefore, if you believe that you are disabled, it is in your best interest to file an application for a Partial Disability Pension as soon as possible.